 It was suggested that this should be written down in the TR which will then add clarity to further discussions.
 And if people really object to it at that point, then we can go back and modify where necessary.

 Mapping approach was agreed

+It was agreed that the TR should contain additional alternatives (an IPE as well as the CSF approach).

 SDS-2024-0143R01 was NOTED